Orlando Magic Executive Leadership

 Chris D'Orso, Senior Vice President of Sales and Operations

-Chris D’Orso enters his 28th season with the Orlando Magic and was promoted to senior vice president of sales and operations in July 2012.
-His responsibilities include overseeing the day-to-day operations of sales for the Amway Center including ticket sales, hospitality, tourism, Junior Magic, camps, retail, and ticket operations for both the Orlando Magic and Amway Center.
+Chris D’Orso enters his 33rd season with the Orlando Magic and was promoted to senior vice president of sales and operations in July 2012.
+His responsibilities include overseeing the day-to-day operations of sales for the Amway Center including season, premium, suites, hospitality, partial, group and tourism sales as well as retail, and ticket operations for both the Orlando Magic and Amway Center.

 D’Orso graduated in 1988 from Fairfield University with a bachelor’s degree in communications.
-He actively works with the Ronald McDonald House Charities of Central Florida, Special Olympics Florida, Central Florida YMCA and Osceola/Kissimmee Chamber of Commerce.
-In addition, he reads to elementary school children through Teach-In and coaches in local sports youth leagues.
+He actively works with the Dr. Phillips and Central Florida YMCA and the Make a Wish Foundation.

-D’Orso and his wife, Christine, reside in Windermere, Fla., and have two sons, Harrison (23) and Alex (19).
+D’Orso and his wife, Christine, reside in Windermere, Fla., and have two sons, Harrison and Alex.

 Jeff Bissey, Vice President of Finance

-Jeff Bissey begins his 22nd season with the Orlando Magic and was promoted to vice president of finance in July 2015.
-He oversees the daily accounting and financial operations of the Magic, including financial analysis and reporting, audit and tax return preparation, budgeting, and cash management.
+Jeff Bissey begins his 27th season with the Orlando Magic.
+As the vice president of finance, he oversees the daily accounting and financial operations of the Magic and its affiliates, including financial analysis and reporting, audit and tax return preparation, budgeting, and cash management.

 Bissey joined the Magic in October 1994 as an intern in the basketball operations department.
-He was hired as a staff accountant in the finance department in July 1995 and was promoted to controller in July 2003.
+He was hired as a staff accountant in the finance department in July 1995 and held the position of accounting manager and controller before being promoted to vice president in 2015.

 Bissey received his bachelor’s of science degree in finance from Kansas State University in 1991.
 He later graduated from Wichita State University with a master’s of education in sports administration in 1995.
 Bissey is on the board of directors for the Foundation of Foster Children.

-Linda Landman Gonzalez, Vice President of Social Responsibility
+Linda Landman Gonzalez, Vice President of Community Relations and Government Affairs

-Linda Landman Gonzalez joined the senior leadership team of the Orlando Magic in September 2007.
-In July 2013, she was named vice president of philanthropy and multicultural insights.
-Landman Gonzalez serves in a leadership role overseeing philanthropy, corporate giving, and multicultural insights.
+Linda Landman Gonzalez joined the senior leadership team of the Orlando Magic in September of 2007.
+In August of 2020, she was named vice president of community relations and government affairs.
+Landman Gonzalez serves in a leadership role overseeing community relations, government relations, community partnerships, social justice, and multicultural insights.
 In addition, she serves as the president of the Orlando Magic Youth Foundation.

 Landman Gonzalez spent nine years as director of diversity and community relations for Darden Restaurants, Orlando’s only Fortune 500 Corporation.
 While at Darden, she managed community partnerships, employee volunteer opportunities and community leadership development in ten top markets nationwide, including Orlando.
 Landman Gonzalez also managed corporate giving, while developing a second language translation initiative for the corporation.